My IBM Log in Subscribe

 Energy

 Companies in the energy sector can increase their cost competitiveness by harnessing AI and data analytics for demand forecasting, energy conservation, optimization of renewables and smart grid management.
 By introducing AI into energy generation, transmission and distribution processes, AI can also improve customer support, freeing up resources for innovation.
-And for customers using supplier-based AI, they can better understand their energy consumption and take steps to reduce their power draw during peak demand periods.
+And for customers who are using supplier-based AI, they can better understand their energy consumption and take steps to reduce their power draw during peak demand periods.

 Financial services

 Many stock market transactions use ML with decades of stock market data to forecast trends and ultimately suggest whether and when to buy or sell.
 ML can also conduct algorithmic trading without human intervention.
-ML algorithms can predict patterns, improve accuracy, lower costs and reduce the risk of human error.
+ML algorithms can predict patterns, improve accuracy, decrease costs and reduce the risk of human error.

 Healthcare